mrWh1te/Botmation/README.md

 The `Botmation` [class](/src/botmation/class.ts) gives you two options in creating an object instance.
 1) Provide a browser `page` from a Puppeteer instance to the main class constructor.
 2) Provide the browser from a Puppeteer instance to the static class method `asyncConstrutor()`.
 The first approach is good when you want finer control of the browser page ("Chrome" tab) used.
 The second approach is a little simpler, but gives you less control on which page (browser tab) is used.

 Either way, after creating an instance, use the `actions()` method, to compose a chain of Bot Actions.
 These will run in sequence, one after the other.
-They are simple `async` functions, awaited one at a time, in a promise resolving function, called `actions()`.
+They are simple `async` functions, awaited one at a time, in a promise resolving chain.

 See the [object-oriented example code](/src/examples/simple_objectoriented.ts) to get started.